1975 World Snooker Championship: Semi-finals

+Final

 The final was held at the Nunawading Basketball Centre on Burwood Highway, in Burwood East, Victoria, as the best of 61 frames.
-Reardon led 16-8, but Charlton then won the next nine frames to take the lead.
-Reardon was ahead 22-20, but Charlton won eight of the following frames lead 28-23.
-Reardon produced a seven-frame winning streak to leave himself needing one further frame at 30-29.
+Reardon led 16–8, but Charlton then won the next nine frames to take the lead.
+Reardon was ahead 22–20, but Charlton won nine of the following ten frames to lead 29–23.
+Reardon produced a seven-frame winning streak to leave himself needing one further frame at 30–29.
 Charlton won the 60th frame.
 In the deciding frame, Reardon made a 62 break, to claim victory at 31–30.
 It was Reardon's third consecutive championship win, and his fourth overall.
 In all, he won six world titles.
+Charlton never again reached the final, but was runner-up at the World Billiards Championship in 1984 and 1988.

-The tournament received significantly less UK press coverage than the three preceding world championships had; the level of coverage in the Australian press was described as "very poor" by Snooker Scene.
+The 1975 tournament received significantly less UK press coverage than the three preceding world championships had done; the level of coverage in the Australian press was described as "very poor" by Snooker Scene magazine.
+Everton considered that for Charlton, losing the final was "a psychological set back from which [he] never recovered".